sftcd/openssl/esnistuff/echo.md

 somewhere in B's DNS that that name should never be in a cleartext SNI.
 So probably ok to not support any nesting, IOW, the inner CH MUST NOT contain another inner CH.

+## ALPN handling

+It seems desirable to be able to send different ALPN values in the inner and outer CH.

+As a quick experiment, if an ALPN is being sent, I'm initially only sending that in the inner CH.
+That seems to work just fine as-is.

+Next up will be to define a new API to allow setting an outer CH ALPM value (or none) - that'll also need an ``s_client`` command line argument I guess.

+For the command line, we'll go for say:

+            -alpn-outer val     When doing ECHO, send different "outer" ALPN extension, considering named protocols supported
+                                (comma-separated list) - "NONE" is a special value indicating to send no "outer" ALPN

+For the API, something, copied from ``SSL_CTX_set_alpn_protos()`` like:

+            SSL_CTX_set_outer_alpn_protos(SSL_CTX *s, unsigned char *alpn, size_t alpn_len);

+...where that needs a call to ``next_protos_parse()`` as with the current function and where that'll fail unless ESNI has already been setup and with a ``ESNI_DRAFT_06_VERSION`` key.
+(Or maybe we'll let that go and only fail later, not sure.)

 ## Padding